saltyorg/docs/docs/sandbox/apps/fireflyiii_importer.md

 6. Replace `""` with your email password if necessary.
 7. Use `SSL` or `TLS` for communication with the SMTP server.
 Can be `true` or '`false`.

-Redeploy the Firefly III role to apply the above changes.
+Redeploy the Firefly III Importer Role role to apply the above changes.